network-reconstruction/Networks/README.md

 Built for the thesis for Yi Yao Tan (MFoCS University of Oxford 2023-2024 dissertation)

+Hopefully this will become a larger project in network geometry studying input-output networks.

-Contact via
+## Contact
 LinkedIn: [Yi Yao Tan](https://www.linkedin.com/in/yi-yao-tan-9719301a3/)
 Email: [Yi Yao Tan](mailto:yytanacademic@gmail.com)

-Hopefully this will become a larger project in network geometry studying input-output network.

 Consists of four main branches: